 What is Enucleation?

 Enucleation is the surgical procedure in which is eyeball is removed for different reasons including blind/painful eye, traumatic non-salvageable eyes, and eye tumors.
 The enucleation surgery is done on an outpatient basis, under general anesthesia.
 Usually, a permanent spherical orbital implant is inserted in its place.
 Once healing is completed (after about 4-6 weeks), then the patient is referred to an ocularist to make an ocular prosthesis (fake eyeball) that closely matches the other healthy eyeball.
 Ocularists are artists certified by the American Society of Ocularists to do ocular plastic surgery such as enucleation.

 What is Evisceration?

 Evisceration is a procedure similar to enucleation, with the difference that the sclera (eye shell) is not removed.
 When indicated, evisceration is preferred as it provides better ocular motility and reduces chances of implant extrusion in the future.
-Exeneration is a more invasive procedure than Evisceration, where the entire contents of the orbit (eye socket), including the eye, are removed.
+Exenteration is a more invasive procedure than Evisceration, where the entire contents of the orbit (eye socket), including the eye, are removed.
 This is usually done for select tumors or severe fungal infections.

 Causes for Surgery